wysaid/android-gpuimage-plus/README.md

 * Demo and Library will be updated as needed.
 Welcome for your questions or PR.

 ## Build

+* Options to know in `local.properties`:
+  * `usingCMakeCompile=true`: Compile the native library with CMake if set to true.
+(Default to false, so you can use the prebuilt libs)
+  * `usingCMakeCompileDebug=true`: Compile the native library in Debug Mode if set to true.
+(Default to false)
+  * `disableVideoModule=true`: Disable the video recording feature, The whole jni module will be very small.
+(Default to false)

 * Build with `Android Studio` and CMake: (Recommended)
   * Put `usingCMakeCompile=true` in your `local.properties`